PoRich/scrapeGIS/README.md

     1. set target['state'] variable; TODO - scrape all states
     2. `$ node app/dentists_ada.js` from node_scraper root folder
 2. YELP - IL, PA (202 no addr / 11,756 with address)
-    a. recaptcha when scraping individual profiles for missing address
-    b. recaptcha when scraping search results
-    c. no address even on profile page
 3. YELLOW PAGES - IL, PA
     a. stuck continually scraping the 5 pages of McCook, IL, McConnellsburg, PA